osandov/drgn/vmtest/README.rst

 overlay a read-write tmpfs over the VirtFS root.
 It also mounts the kernel modules and vmlinux via VirtFS.

-The guest runs a `BusyBox <https://www.busybox.net/>`_ shell script as init which sets up the system and filesystem hierarchy, runs a command, and returns the exit status via `virtio-serial
+The guest runs an init shell script which sets up the system and filesystem hierarchy, runs a command, and returns the exit status via `virtio-serial
 <https://fedoraproject.org/wiki/Features/VirtioSerial>`_.

 This infrastructure is all generic.
 The drgn-specific parts are: